 Most solder fountain systems have the same basic components.
-A solder pump and solder reservoir, various nozzle sizes, controls for solder flow height, solder temperature and timers.
+A solder pump and solder reservoir, various nozzle sizes, controls for solder flow height, solder temperature, and timers.

 Solder from the reservoir is driven up through the nozzle by the pump.
 Nozzles are made of steel with welded seams and connections.
-It is important that the nozzle construction allow for the capture of the pump's inflow and for the runoff of the solder.
+It is important that the nozzle construction allows for the capture of the pump's inflow and for the runoff of the solder.
 This prevents the excess splashing and maintains a usable solder level above the nozzle lip.

-Occasionally the opening in the solder fountain table needs to be restricted to prevent solder splash from contaminating the un-worked part of the board.
-Do not close the opening too tight or you may impede the nozzle run off.
+Occasionally the opening in the solder fountain table needs to be restricted to prevent solder splash from contaminating the unworked part of the board.
+Do not close the opening too tight or you may impede the nozzle run-off.

-Above the solder fountain head there is generally a light projected alignment mark that permits you to center the part to be removed over the nozzle.
+Above the solder fountain head, there is generally a light projected alignment mark that permits you to center the part to be removed over the nozzle.

 Solder Height Adjustment